Tigran Ulikhanyan

-Tigran Ulikhanyan (December 18, 1983, Kirovakan, Armenian Soviet Socialist Republic, USSR).
-A member of the National Assembly of Armenia from January 2019 until June 2020.
+Tigran Ulikhanyan (December 18, 1983, Kirovakan, Armenian Soviet Socialist Republic, USSR) was a member of the National Assembly of Armenia from January 2019 until June 2020.
 On February 2, 2019, he was appointed to the NA Standing Committee on Financial-Credit and Budgetary Affairs.

 Biography

 Tigran Ulikhanyan was born in Vanadzor, Soviet Armenia, on December 18, 1983.

 From 2003 to 2005, he served in the Armed Forces of the Republic of Armenia.